Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Verdict

-Zenagamtide (amycretin) and CagriSema both come from Novo Nordisk and both activate the GLP-1 and amylin receptors, but they are not the same compound.
-CagriSema bolts two existing peptides — cagrilintide and semaglutide — together in one weekly injection at a fixed ratio.
-Zenagamtide is a single engineered peptide that hits both receptors from one molecular backbone.
-CagriSema is far closer to market: Novo Nordisk filed the NDA on December 18, 2025, with an FDA decision expected late 2026.
-Zenagamtide is still in Phase 2, but it carries two structural advantages — an oral formulation already in clinical trials and meaningfully simpler manufacturing — that position it as the next-generation successor.
+Zenagamtide (the name Novo Nordisk now uses publicly, also known by its development code amycretin) and CagriSema both come from Novo Nordisk and both activate the GLP-1 and amylin receptors, but they are not the same compound.
+CagriSema is a fixed-dose combination — cagrilintide plus semaglutide co-formulated at a fixed ratio.
+Amycretin is a single engineered peptide that hits both receptors from one molecular backbone.
+CagriSema is closer to market: Novo Nordisk filed the NDA on December 18, 2025, with an FDA decision expected late 2026 — but the REDEFINE-4 head-to-head (Feb 23, 2026) put CagriSema at 20.2% versus tirzepatide at 23.6% over 84 weeks, missing non-inferiority, and Novo has abandoned the single-chamber co-formulated device in favour of a dual-pen launch.
+Amycretin is in Phase 3 (AMAZE), with AMAZE-12 launched in May 2026 for weight maintenance after diet-induced weight loss.
+Novo positions amycretin as the post-2027 obesity follow-on to CagriSema.

 Head-to-Head Comparison